 It is unlikely that spectators will be permitted at athletic events on campus for the remainder of the academic year.

 Club sport competition will remain suspended for the start of the Spring semester and will be reassessed as the semester advances.
 Clubs will be permitted to participate in noncontact group activity with prior approval from the Department of Athletics.
 Off-campus club sport activity may be permitted pending review of facilities used, transportation and participation plans.

 Intramural activity will continue during the Spring semester on a limited basis, with a continued effort to offer activities that will best promote appropriate distancing and support the health and safety of all participants.
 The athletic fields and outdoor track will be available for recreational use at times when they are not scheduled for varsity use.
 Recreational skating hours will also be offered with capacity limits.
 Additionally, two new outdoor basketball courts have been added just in front of Hamel Health Center.

-The Fitness Center will remain open this spring for use by students, faculty and staff.
-In order to best promote the health and safety of all facility patrons, the protocols enacted for the Fall semester, including social distancing, respacing of fitness equipment, and expanded cleaning and disinfecting of equipment and surfaces will continue through the Spring semester.
+The Fitness Center will remain open this spring for use by students, faculty and staff in accordance with State guidelines for gym/fitness center operations.
+In order to best promote the health and safety of all facility patrons, the protocols enacted for the fall semester, including social distancing, respacing of fitness equipment, and expanded cleaning and disinfecting of equipment and surfaces, will continue through the spring semester.
 Capacity limits will continue to be enforced through the use of the online reservation system.
 In-person group exercise classes may resume on a limited basis and with limited capacity.
-Additionally, remote group exercise classes will continue to be offered at no cost through ATCK Fitness, by registering online.
+Additionally, remote group exercise classes will continue to be offered at no cost to members of the Merrimack community.